dinahmaghuyop/js/event_handling.md

 ### event.stopPropagation
+Prevents further propagation,
-Prevents the event from bubbling up the DOM tree, preventing any parent handlers from being notified of the event
+preventing any parent handlers from being notified of the event

 ### event.stopImmediatePropagation
 * Preventing any further handlers from being called at all—even if they’re on the same element
-* Prevents the event from bubbling up the DOM tree
+* Prevents further propagation